Rockie Lynne (album)

-Rockie Lynne is the self-titled debut studio album by American country music singer Rockie Lynne.
+Rockie Lynne is the debut studio album by American country music singer Rockie Lynne.
 The album was released on May 2, 2006 (see 2006 in country music) via Universal South Records.
 It includes three chart singles in "Lipstick", "Do We Still" and "More", all of which charted on the Billboard country charts.
 It is his only major-label album.

 Content

-The album accounted for three singles in all.
-First was the lead-off track "Lipstick", which Lynne co-wrote with Mark Prentice.
-This song spent 21 weeks on the Billboard country charts, peaking at #29 on the chart week of March 18, 2006, before falling to #30 a week later.
-After it came "Do We Still" at #46 and "More" at #48.
-All twelve songs on the album were co-written by Lynne.
+Lynne wrote or co-wrote all 12 tracks on the album.
+"Lipstick" was released as the album's lead single.
+It spent 21 weeks on the Billboard Hot Country Songs chart, peaking at #29 on the chart week of March 18, 2006.
+The album produced two further singles in "Do We Still" and "More", though neither reached the top 40 of the charts.